This Podcast Will Kill You: History

-Erin Allmann Updyke, co-host, has an M.S. from the University of Hawaii and a Ph.D. from the University of Illinois at Urbana-Champaign in epidemiology.
-Erin Welsh, co-host, has an M.S. in epidemiology from the University of Louisville and a Ph.D. in ecology from the University of Illinois at Urbana-Champaign.
+Erin Allmann Updyke, co-host, has an M.S. in epidemiology from the University of Hawaii and a Ph.D. in entomology and an M.D. from the University of Illinois at Urbana-Champaign.
+Erin Welsh, co-host, has an M.S. in epidemiology from the University of Louisville and a Ph.D. in Ecology, Evolution, and Conservation Biology from the University of Illinois at Urbana-Champaign.
 "The Erins," as they've coined themselves, started "This Podcast Will Kill You" because they felt that the medical knowledge that they have gained from their education rarely transfers out of the academia world.
 They wanted to make medical knowledge more accessible and easier to understand to the general public, without diluting it.
 Their first episode aired on October 31, 2017.
 In 2018, prior to launching Season 2, "This Podcast Will Kill You" joined The Exactly Right Network.
 In doing so, their downloads rose four times.
 The show was nominated for a 2019 Webby Award in the Science and Education Podcasts category.
-In 2020, they started a special series of episodes focusing on the COVID-19 Pandemic.
+In 2020, they started a special series of episodes focusing on the COVID-19 pandemic.
+In 2023, Season 6 featured a miniseries of bonus episodes focussing on popular science books, "TPWKY book club".